*Please note, this blog has been updated for 2021*

 Everything you do in project management is geared towards making other people’s lives better.
 A product development project, for example, improves the experience for your organisation’s customers.
 An internal technology project might ease the pressure on certain teams.
 A construction project could bring more homes and amenities to a town.
-Four out of five project professionals are satisfied with their work and career.
+Over 80 per cent of project professionals are satisfied with their work and career.

 - You can work in different industries

 Every industry needs project professionals.
 Around one in 12 people in the UK work in a project related role, according to APM’s Golden Thread research.
 Interested in law?
 You could become a project manager within a legal profession.
 Project management is a key element of film and television production.
 Games development is all about project management.
 You could work on amazing engineering projects.
 With project management skills, the world’s your oyster.

 - You can start young